 So far, revenue raised around the ORRGC through SDC is minimal (compared to its potential), but the effect it has had in both the public and private sectors is significant.
-The State Revenue Department, Water and Sanitation Board, GHMC, and the real estate, hospitality, and tourism industries have all benefited, but these benefits have primarily been directed to the HMDA region or the state government rather than ORRGC communities in particular.
-Land rents have gone up but not evenly across the development area.
+The State Revenue Department, Water and Sanitation Board (HMWSSB), GHMC, and the real estate, hospitality, and tourism industries have all benefited, but these benefits have primarily been directed to the HMDA region or the state government rather than ORRGC communities in particular.
+Land rents have gone up, but not evenly across the development area.
 Peripheral areas along the ORRGC await much needed infrastructure such as roads, drainage, and sewage systems.
 Accurate reporting for LVC is required for accountability and equitable distribution of revenues.

-Equity and Fiscal Impacts of the LVC Mechanism
+4.3.4.
+Equity and Fiscal Impacts of LVC Mechanism

 The only two LVC mechanisms currently implemented in Hyderabad are SDCs and DDCs, and these make up only a small fraction of the city's revenue stream.
 Because there is a lack of accurate and publicly available accounting, it is hard to track and predict the early fiscal and equity impacts of these LVC mechanisms in the city.
-The full potential of LVC around the growth corridor cannot be achieved without the integration of urban planning with transportation management (Vishwanth Sista, interview).
-Without an effective ADP, the ORR project is less an LVC project than simply a transportation project (Anand Mohan, interview).
-Positive signs exist for Hyderabad's implementation of an ADP, however, with several purported pilot exercises taking place.
-Around 75 percent of the ORRGC is made up of agricultural land and small villages that are well suited for ADP (Vishwanth Sista, interview).
-A dedicated task force charged with creating clear plans for area development and road development is needed before an ADP can be fully implemented.
-Political will and proactive leadership are needed to move forward with an ADP.
+The full potential of LVC around the Growth Corridor cannot be achieved without the integration of urban planning with transportation management (Sista, interview, 2019).
+Without effective ADP, the ORR project is less an LVC project than simply a transportation project (Mohan, interview, 2019).
+Positive signs exist for Hyderabad's implementation of ADP, however, with several purported pilot exercises taking place.
+Around 75 percent of the ORRGC is made up of agricultural land and small villages that are well suited for ADP (Sista, interview, 2019).
+A dedicated task force charged with creating clear plans for area development and road development is needed before ADP can be fully implemented.
+Political will and pro-active leadership are needed to move forward with ADP.

-Fee-based LVC mechanisms are easier to implement as the policy and infrastructure framework is already in place for Hyderabad to levy SDCs and DDCs around the ORRGC.
+Fee-based LVC mechanisms are easier to implement-the policy and infrastructure framework is already in place for Hyderabad to levy SDCs and DDCs around the ORRGC.
 However, SDCs contribute only about 1.5 percent to overall HMDA revenues.
-The vast amount of land yet to be developed between the ORR and the GHMC offers good potential for higher LVC by SDCs going forward.
+The vast amount of land yet to be developed between ORR and GHMC offers good potential for higher land value capture by SDCs going forward.